KahafSameer/node-npm-nvm-mongodb-deployment/Complete-DevOps-Documentation.md

 ---

-🎯 Ab tumhare paas ek **multi‑user, multi‑version Node.js lab** ready hai EC2 pe.
-Ye tumhe real production scenarios simulate karne ka mauka dega.
+🎯 Now you have a **multi-user, multi-version Node.js lab** ready on EC2.
+This will give you a chance to simulate real production scenarios.

-👉 Boss, kya tum chahte ho main tumhe abhi **user4 aur user5 ke liye PM2 setup guide** bana ke du taake dono apne alag Node.js versions ke sath background me apps run kar saken?
+👉 Boss, do you want me to create a **PM2 setup guide for user4 and user5** right now so both can run apps in the background with their separate Node.js versions?

 ---